Klipper3d/klipper/docs/Status_Reference.md

 - `printer["servo <config_name>"].value`: The last setting of the PWM
   pin (a value between 0.0 and 1.0) associated with the servo.

+## skew_correction.py

+The following information is available in the `skew_correction` object (this object is available if any skew_correction is defined):
+- `current_profile_name`: Returns the name of the currently loaded SKEW_PROFILE.

 ## stepper_enable

 The following information is available in the `stepper_enable` object (this